The Colbert Report

 Senior White House correspondent Jake Tapper explores the fiscal cliff, the war in Afghanistan, and the Taliban's assault on Combat Outpost Keating.

-The Colbert ReportS9 Blitzkrieg on Grinchitude - Pope Benedict XVI
+Blitzkrieg on Grinchitude - Pope Benedict XVIThe Colbert ReportS9

 In his book "Jesus of Nazareth," Pope Benedict XVI proves that he has not read the Gospel of the Little Drummer Boy.